What is Kratom?

 If one’s spouse or family members are not drug users, it is common for the relationships to be seriously damaged, or to be ended when the other person won’t tolerate the drug use anymore.
 If those around you are using drugs with you, then any children may be taken away.
 All your lives could take the same downward spiral together.

 People will definitely like you better when you are not using Kratom.
 Many opiates can cause panic attacks and personality changes.
 You may not like the person you see in the mirror once you achieve clarity.

-In conclusion a drug user typically ends up one of three ways.
-Either jail for doing things to support their habit, dead from a drug related problem or overdose, or a life of recovery.
+In conclusion, a drug user typically ends up in one of three ways.
+Either jail for doing things to support their habit, dead from a drug-related problem or overdose, or a life of recovery.
 Quit Kratom and live a better life today.